gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

 #### Ransomware initialization

-After the command-line arguments are passed the ransomware executes some initilization tasks.
+After the command-line arguments are passed the ransomware executes some initialization tasks.

 Loads the following 4096-bit RSA public key: